 Music has the inherent ability to tap into our emotions.
 A sick beat or a beautiful melody can mysteriously draw otherwise dormant emotions to the surface.
+That’s emotional worship.
 We all know what it feels like to climb into our car, turn up the radio and feel a surge of emotion when our favorite song comes on.

 Worship leaders leverage their skills of music to surface emotions in order to knit them together with God’s truth.
 It’s a training ground for our emotions to be properly aligned with what God says is good and right.
 But this kind of role for the worship leader didn’t always exist.

 In the garden, before sin darkened the scene, our emotions perfectly aligned with truth.
 No reconciliation or training was necessary.
 We were perfectly connected to God and felt toward Him exactly what we were designed to feel.
 But then Adam and Eve bit into a lie.
 Believing the lie that God was holding out on them produced a new feeling that guided Adam and Eve into betrayal.
-Their emotions, once perfectly aligned and guiding them into fellowship with God, now deceived them.
+Their emotional worship, once perfectly aligned and guiding them into fellowship with God, now deceived them.

 Since Adam and Eve, our emotions have become unfaithful and deceptive guides.
 We have lived with conflicting emotions, feeling they inform us of what is right, yet we daily experience the consequences of following our feelings.